rkadlick/v2/README.md

 - [victoreke.com](https://victoreke.com/)

 Feel free to fork and take inspiration from this repo, and please give me credit by linking to [ryanismy.name](https://ryanismy.name).
 Thank you.
-Yes, you can fork this repo.
-Please give me proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
-Thanks!

 ## Getting Started